samvv/node-find-free-ports/README.md

 ## Development

-We use [TypeScript](https://www.typescriptlang.org/) to check the code for human mistakes.
+We use [TypeScript](https://www.typescriptlang.org/) to check for human mistakes.

 ```
 tsc --watch